 “Should I stay or should I go?” (click here for your blast from the past)

-Take these tips from Copyblogger to open your blog post with a bang:
+Copyblogger suggests you open your blog post with a bang:

 - Ask a question.